 - Trouble performing basic math

-- Trouble understanding the spoken word
+- Difficulty understanding the spoken word

 - Memorization problems